QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Lattice setup

 \section{Lattice setup}

 In this work, we use lattice configurations created by the \emph{twisted mass at finite temperature collaboration} under guidance of the late Michael M\"uller-Preussker \cite{Burger:2013hia,Burger:2015xda,Burger:2017xkz}.
-The ensembles were generated with $N_\mathrm{f}=2+1+1$ dynamical flavors of twisted mass Wilson quarks at maximal twist \cite{Frezzotti:2003xj}, with two degenerate light fermions, two non-degenerate heavy fermions, and the Iwasaki gauge action.
+The ensembles were generated with $N_\mathrm{f}=2+1+1$ flavors of dynamical twisted-mass Wilson fermions at maximal twist \cite{Frezzotti:2003xj}, comprising two degenerate light plus physical strange and charm quarks, and using the Iwasaki gauge action.
 These configurations are a subset of the ones presented in Ref.~\cite{Burger:2018fvb} and are listed comprehensively in Table \ref{tab:qcd_anderson_lattice_setup_overview}.
-We adopt the nomenclature of Ref. \cite{Burger:2018fvb}, as well as the physical values of the pion mass, lattice spacing and pseudocritical temperatures listed therein.
-The scale setting and tuning of the twist parameter is based on earlier work by Ref. \cite{Alexandrou:2014sha} as well as zero-temperature simulations by the \emph{European twisted mass collaboration} (ETMC) \cite{Baron:2008xa, Baron:2009zq, Baron:2010bv, Baron:2011sf}.
+We adopt the nomenclature of Ref. \cite{Burger:2018fvb}, as well as the values of the pion mass in physical units, lattice spacing and pseudocritical temperatures listed therein.
+The scale setting and tuning of the twist parameter is based on earlier zero-temperature simulations reported in Ref.~\cite{Alexandrou:2014sha} and in the work by the \emph{European twisted mass collaboration} (ETMC) \cite{Baron:2008xa, Baron:2009zq, Baron:2010bv, Baron:2011sf}.